 How to Harvest Almond Trees

-Start almond nut harvesting when 95 percent of the drupes on the tree split.
+Start almond nut harvesting when 95 percent of the drupes on the tree have split.
 The first step in harvesting almond nuts is to gather the drupes that have already split and fallen.

 After that, spread a tarp beneath the tree.
 Start picking almond nuts from the branches you can reach on the tree.
-If you have trouble getting them off, quick picking almond nuts with your hands and use pruning shears to snip the stems just above the drupes.
+If you have trouble getting them off, quit picking almond nuts with your hands and use pruning shears to snip the stems just above the drupes.
 Drop all drupes onto the tarp.

 Almond nut harvesting continues with a long pole.
 Use it to knock the drupes from the higher branches onto the tarp.
 Harvesting almond trees’ drupes means getting those mature drupes off the tree and into your house or garage.